neondatabase/website/content/docs/conceptual-guides/branching.md

 ## What is a branch?

-A branch is a copy-on-write clone of your database.
-You can create a branch from a current or past state of your data.
+A branch is a copy-on-write clone of your data.
+You can create a branch from a current or past state.
 For example, you can create a branch that includes all data up to the current point in time or up to a past point in time or [Log Sequence Number (LSN)](../../reference/glossary#lsn).

-A branch is isolated from the originating data, so you are free to play around with it, modify it, and delete it when it's no longer needed.
+A branch is isolated from its originating data, so you are free to play around with it, modify it, and delete it when it's no longer needed.
 Changes to a branch are independent of the originating data.
 A branch and its parent share the same history but diverge at the point of branch creation.
 Writes to a branch are saved as an independent delta.

 Creating a branch does not increase load on the parent branch or affect it in any way, which means that you can create a branch at any time without impacting the performance of your production system.